-In a conversation between Kissinger and former Spanish Foreign Minister Pedro Crotina, the American diplomat said that the US had “some information concerning a possible Moroccan attack in the Sahara.”
+In a conversation between Kissinger and former Spanish Foreign Minister Pedro Crotina, the American diplomat said that the US had “some information concerning a possible Moroccan attack in the Western Sahara.”

 “I want you to know that we have urged the King of Morocco not to do it, that is, not to do anything rash.
 We have warned him against it and have urged him to negotiate, just as I urge you to negotiate,” he added.